Minimally Invasive Cardiac Surgery

 Multi Vessel Bypass made simple.
 MICS CABG allows patients to heal faster and recover within a week.
 Ideal for anyone who needs a bypass surgery.

-Minimally Invasive Aortic Valve Surgery
+Minimally Invasive AVR Surgery

 Aortic, Mitral or Tricuspid Valve can be replaced or repaired from a small 2 inch cut that allows rapid recovery.
 Bid ‘Goodbye’ to open surgery.